 By this time the thigh temperature should be 175 to 180 F. You can take it out of the oven.
 Rest the turkey for 20 minutes.

 Notes on Stuffing

-An 8 to 12 pound turkey needs 3 days to thaw.
-A 16 pound will need six days while those over 20 lbs also need six days.
+An 8 to 12-pound turkey needs 3 days to thaw.
+A 16-pound will need six days while those over 20 lbs also need six days.
 Most recommend thawing a frozen turkey in the fridge.
-You can also use cold water, but there is the risk of bacterial infection.
+You can also use cold water, but there is a risk of bacterial infection.

 Most like cooking a turkey during special occasions, but really, you can serve it on any day.
 Whether it’s a big celebration or you just want something to go with your sandwich, turkey can be your all-purpose dish.